KonghaYao/pure-graph/docs/storage/memory.md

 # Memory Storage

-Memory storage is the default fallback option for Pure Graph, providing fast in-memory persistence with no external dependencies.
+Memory storage is the default fallback option for Open LangGraph Server, providing fast in-memory persistence with no external dependencies.
 It's ideal for development, testing, and stateless applications.

 ## Overview